jacobkoziej/cu-ece467/p1/README.md

 morphological or inflexional endings of a feature were removed.
 Ultimately the gains seen in both corpus one and three were greater than the loss seen in corpus two, and these optimizations were all kept.

+## Evaluating Performance

+The F1 score was utilized to evaluate the effectiveness of the TC system.
+This metric combines both precision and recall into a single value.

+Although three corpora were provided by the instructor, only one corpus consisted of both a training and test set.
+To get around this, a training and test set was generated from the provided training corpora.
+Documents were randomly shuffled and divided into a training and testing set in a ratio of 2:1, roughly the same ratio as that of the provided corpus, which had both a training and test set.